pavlosdais/PriSM/README.md

 * **A Novel Hybrid Framework**: Our work bridges the gap between transfer learning and query-based optimization, leveraging the strengths of both methods with two unique approaches that use prior information from surrogate models to guide the search process.
 * **Transfer-Guided Evolutionary Attack (TGEA)**: A global optimization attack that effectively "warm-starts" a powerful evolutionary algorithm (CMA-ES), ensuring the search begins with a high-quality population that is already close to the target model's decision boundary.
 * **Saliency-Guided Square Attack (SGSA)**: A sophisticated local search attack that replaces the random search of the state-of-the-art [**Square Attack**](https://arxiv.org/abs/1912.00049) with intelligent, multi-faceted guidance.
 It uses a surrogate's saliency map to focus on vulnerable regions, adapt the perturbation size, and dynamically update its strategy.
 * **State-of-the-Art Performance**: Our methods demonstrate a new state of the art in the trade-off between query efficiency and attack success rate.
-SGSA emerges as the leader in query efficiency, while TGEA-SEGI achieves the highest success rates on complex models.
+SGSA emerges as the more query efficient attack, while TGEA-SEGI achieves the highest success rates on complex models.

 ---

-### Methodology in Depth
+### Methodology

 #### Transfer-Guided Evolutionary Attack (TGEA)
 TGEA is a **global search optimization method** designed to find complex, non-local perturbations.
 It operates by initializing the population of a powerful evolutionary algorithm, CMA-ES, with adversarial examples generated on a surrogate model.
 This informed initialization ensures the search begins in promising regions of the input space, dramatically reducing the queries needed for convergence compared to a random start.
 We propose two distinct initialization strategies:
-* **TASI (Transfer-Attack Seeded Initialization)**: Seeds the population using a diverse portfolio of off-the-shelf white-box attacks (e.g., PGD) run on the surrogate model.
+* **TASI (Transfer-Attack Seeded Initialization)**: Seeds the population using a diverse portfolio of off-the-shelf attacks (e.g., PGD) run on the surrogate model.
 This provides a robust and diverse set of starting points for the evolutionary search.
-* **SEGI (Surrogate-Evolved Genetic Initialization)**: A more advanced meta-optimization strategy.
+* **SEGI (Surrogate-Evolved Genetic Initialization)**: An advanced meta-optimization strategy.
 It uses a Genetic Algorithm that runs *entirely on the surrogate model* to evolve a bespoke population of highly-fit and diverse candidates.
-This provides a superior initial population, leading to higher success rates on complex target models.
+This provides a powerful initial population, leading to higher success rates on complex target models.

 #### Saliency-Guided Square Attack (SGSA)
 SGSA is an enhanced **local search algorithm** that makes the state-of-the-art Square Attack significantly more query-efficient.
 Instead of relying on a purely random search, SGSA uses a surrogate model to create a "vulnerability map" that intelligently guides every step of the attack.
 Its key components include: